UrielKAlistair/abhiyaan_docs/vajra_connection.md

 the command scp lets you copy across devices.

-`scp filepath1 filepath2`
+`scp filepath destinationfolderpath`

-for the filepaths on a different machine, username@ipaddress:filepath must be used.
+for the paths on a different machine, username@ipaddress:path must be used.
 Else it's assumed to be a path on your machine.
 Do *not* forget the :
 To find the ip address of your laptop, use
 `hostname -I`